cert-manager/website/content/products/cert-manager/_index.md

     Request, renew and monitor certificates with easy to use tools.
 Use the de-facto standard for Kubernetes certificate management and take advantage of integration with other tools.
-- title: Standardised API for interacting with multiple Certificate Authorities
+- title: Standardised API for interacting with multiple Certificate Issuers
-  short: Standardised API for Certificate Authorities
+  short: Standardised API for Certificate Issuers
   color: blue
   description: |
-    You can use multiple Certificate Authorities within a single cluster, to allow configuration flexibility, while maintaining control over configuration.
+    You can use multiple Certificate Issuers within a single cluster, to allow configuration flexibility, while maintaining control over configuration.
 - title: Gives security teams the confidence to allow developers to self-serve certificates
   short: Enable developer self-serve
   color: purple
   description: |
-    cert-manager allows for central configuration of Certificate Authorities and policies, while allowing developers to consume them in a self-serve fashion.
+    cert-manager allows for central configuration of Certificate Issuers and policies, while allowing developers to consume them in a self-serve fashion.
 Take advantage of monitoring to see what certificates are in use across your Kubernetes infrastructure.
-- title: Support for many Certificate Authorities
+- title: Support for many Certificate Issuers
   color: yellow
   description: |
-    cert-manager comes with support for ACME (Let's Encrypt), HashiCorp Vault, Venafi, self signed and internal certificate authorities, and others, meaning that you are free to choose your Certificate Authority.
+    cert-manager comes with support for ACME (Let's Encrypt), HashiCorp Vault, Venafi, self signed and internal certificate issuers, and others, meaning that you are free to choose your Certificate Authority and use any intermediate issuer you wish.
-- title: Extensible to support other CAs
+- title: Extensible to support other Issuers
   short: Extensible
   color: maroon
   description: |
-    cert-manager can be extended to support custom, internal or otherwise unsupported CAs.
+    cert-manager can be extended to support custom, internal or otherwise unsupported Issuers.

     There are also many other integration points to have cert-manager work with your infrastructure to request, renew, consume and monitor certificates.